<> <> <> <>

 Once you’ve chosen which one you like, apply to dry skin so you’ve covered your whole face, then add some water to emulsify.
 Gently work into your skin in circular motions for 60 seconds and rinse.

-Step two: Customised treatment
+Step 2: Customised treatment

 Pilot's personalised skin formulas are custom compounded for your skin type.
 Simply take the online quiz and a Pilot skin expert will create your very own formula, which is delivered straight to your door.

-Step three: Eye cream (optional)
+Step 3: Eye cream (optional)

 Eye cream is optional but if you do choose to use one, it's always best to apply it prior to moisturising.
 This is so you get the powerful ingredients locked in where you want them and also prevents something called milia.